Secrets and variables

 Here is a diagram to show the flow of the templating engine:

-HCL Variables
+HCL variables

-HCL variables are defined within job specifications and are typically used for configuration values that are known at the time of job submission.
-These variables are part of the job file and are processed when the job is parsed, so any changes to the variable will require resubmitting the job which redeploys everything within the job.
+Job specifications define HCL variables and typically use them for configuration values known at the time of job submission.
+These variables are part of the job file and Nomad Enterprise processes these when parsing the job, so any changes to the variable require resubmitting the job which redeploys everything within the job.
+This makes it more suitable for job file data over application data such as defining a job name or a namespace.

 For more information, visit Input Variables documentation page.